 Approving the charge

-Once you process the transaction(s) from the connector screen, those then get turned into Charges that need to be approved.
-Whoever is set as your credit card approver will see these charges appear in their My Items To Approve widget.
+Once you process the transaction(s) from the connector screen, those get turned into Charges that need to be approved.
+Whoever is set as your credit card approver will see these charges appear in their My items to approve widget.

 How to pay your vendors

 Paying vendors is usually done at the month's end, but can be performed anytime.

 Menu > Purchasing > Select invoices for payment.